How to Cook With Marjoram

 Where to Find Marjoram

-Marjoram’s delicate and slightly sweet flavor is traditionally partnered with meat, particularly lamb, veal, beef, pork and chicken but goes just as well with vegetables, or seafood.
+Marjoram’s delicate and slightly sweet flavor is traditionally partnered with meat, particularly lamb, veal, beef, pork, and chicken but goes just as well with vegetables or seafood.

 How to Prepare Marjoram

-To remove the leaves from the stem, slide your fingers down the stem while holding the top, which will pull off the leaves as you go.
-Fresh marjoram leaves are SO small that they usually do not need to be chopped.
+- To remove the leaves from the stem, slide your fingers down the stem while holding the top, which will pull off the leaves as you go.